sagemath/trac_to_gh/Issue 7437.md

 # Issue 7437: the optional gnuplotpy-1.7.p3 spkg doesn't build at all since with switched to python-2.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7437

 Original creator: was